devbird007/Manny/docs/index.md

 Hello there!

-Welcome to my portfolio page.
-This is a static website created using markdown, generated with MkDocs and currently being hosted on github pages.
+Welcome to my portfolio page, which is a static website created using markdown.
+It was generated with MkDocs and is currently being hosted on github pages.

-My name is Emmanuel Taiwo, I am a technical writer and I am training to become a DevOps engineer.
-I have a passion for technology, specifically the cloud, and I love to share my knowledge and experiences as I go.
+My name is Emmanuel Taiwo, I am a technical writer, also training to become a DevOps engineer.
+I have a passion for technology, specifically the cloud, and I love to share my knowledge and experiences.

 ## **Skills**
 Below is a list of my technical skills: